gatsbyjs/gatsby/docs/docs/adding-search.md

 ## Site search overview

-Before we go through the steps for adding search to your Gatsby website, let's examine the components needed for adding search to a website.
+Before going through the steps for adding search to your Gatsby website, examine the components needed for adding search to a website.

 There are three required components for adding search to your Gatsby website: